The sad state of Canada’s federal libraries

 order paper from October 2013 reveals that of the 84,067 items offered by the Department of Fisheries and Oceans (DFO) libraries to LAC not one was accepted.

 The closure of DFO libraries has been particularly troubling.
 Seven of nine libraries have been closed in a process that has been decribed as “chaotic and haphazard”.
 In some instances, the libraries were closed so quickly that books on loans were not called back.
 There are reports and pictures of dumpsters filled with books.
 At the Eric Marshall Acquatic Research Library, one of the world’s finest fresh water libraries, the public was invited to scavenge through remaining materials.

-In a secret government document, acquired through access to information by Postmedia, the federal govnerment described the downsizing at FDO libraries as a “culling”.
+In a secret government document, acquired through access to information by Postmedia, the federal government described the downsizing at DFO libraries as a “culling”.

-Scientists and librarians who have spoken out about the cuts say what has happened to the federal libraries is unprecendented.
+Departmental scientists and librarians who have spoken out about the cuts to departmental libraries say what has happened to the federal libraries is unprecedented.
 As one former librarian at the DFO pointed out, federal librarians "are used to changes in policy and direction, but what has really changed is the denigration of everything that came before…We are used to narrowing and broadening of the focus of federal libraries.
 But previous governments never went back and destroyed what other people did.
 Going back and destroying everything that came before is simply vandalism."

 - Library and Archives Canada’s Staff Resource Center closed on November 1, 2012.

 - Public Service Commission (PSC) library closed.